 The actual design process is one that Septic Medic can undertake for you.
 No two properties are alike, and although there are plenty of times where a similar design will work out, there are numerous other aspects to consider when it comes to placing the septic tank and absorption field.
 We are able to provide an integrated plan that will meet both your needs and your budget, all while providing a quality experience.
 We understand the importance of getting everything situated so that there will be as few issues as possible in the future, which is why we think we are the best choice with our years of experience.

 Water tables that rise too much could provide several risks to a septic system: one risk is that too much water within the soil could actually cause the tank to float, which could eventually lead to the piping and plumbing breaking.
-This could be catastrophic in terms of a septic emergency, so it is an important aspect that we take into consideration when planning your system and testing the surrounding area.
+This could be catastrophic in terms of a septic emergency, and result in a septic system replacement so it is an important aspect that we take into consideration when planning your system and testing the surrounding area.

 Ultimately, we recognize the importance of thoroughness when it comes to septic tank systems.
-Test pits are one piece of the puzzle and we are happy to provide these services to our clients with integrity, care and with years of experience under our belt.
-For more information regarding other septic system repair issues and problems, contact us at 570-828-7444.
+Test pits are one piece of the puzzle and we are happy to provide these services to our clients with integrity and care.
+Contact us online or call 570-828-7444 for all your septic system repair issues and problems.

 Percolation tests are necessary to determine the soil's ability to leach liquid at an adequate rate.
 In other words, it helps to test how quickly a volume of water can be absorbed into the ground.
 This is a VERY important element of designing and building a septic system that will properly drain for years down the road.
 Our percolation tests are designed to ensure that your system is in the optimal spot for drainage, as well as to ensure that there will be no issues with the water table down the road.